3meters/proxibase/readme.md

 GET query parameters are ordinary: The paramter chain begins with a ? and is delimited by &.
 Unrecognized paramters are ignored.

     ?__jsonfind={"firstname":"John","lastname":{"$in":["Smith","Jones"]},"age":{"$lt":5}}
-Returns all records in the table using mongodbs advanced [query syntax](http://www.mongodb.org/display/DOCS/Advanced+Queries).
-The value of the parameter must be in JSON format.
-The rest of the url need not be JSON.
+Returns the records in the table found using mongodb's [advanced query syntax](http://www.mongodb.org/display/DOCS/Advanced+Queries).
+The value of __jsonfind must be parsable JSON.
+The rest of the url need not.

     ?__fields=_id,name,created
-Returns only the fields specified.
-Default is to return all fields. _id is always returned.
+Returns only the fields specified. _id is always returned.

     ?__limit=30
 Returns only the first 30 records.
-Default and max is 1000.
+Max 1000.

     ?__lookups=true
 Returns each document with its lookup fields fully populated.
 Ignored if __fields is set.
-Default is false.
+Default false.

 ### POST Rules